 How to Store Acorns?

-The most important rule for every type of acorn storage is only to try to store healthy acorns that don’t show signs of damage, such as mold rot or worms.
+The most important rule for every type of acorn storage is to try to store only healthy acorns that don’t show signs of damage, such as mold rot or worms.
 Always take time to separate non-viable acorns during collection and processing to keep them away from your healthy batch.

 Storing Acorns for Consumption